Georgia's GOP congressional battle to succeed Jody Hice heats up

 Hice is primary-challenging Raffensperger for secretary of state next year rather than run for reelection.

 "Year after year, the Georgia political establishment from both parties has failed us.
-However, the stunning absence of leadership from Brian Kemp, Brad Raffensberger, and Chris Carr has left me unable to continue to stand by and see our state and country falter," Witt charged as he explained why he launched his campaign.
+However, the stunning absence of leadership from Brian Kemp, Brad Raffensperger, and Chris Carr has left me unable to continue to stand by and see our state and country falter," Witt charged as he explained why he launched his campaign.

 THE GOP FIELD IN GEORGIA'S 10TH CONGRESSIONAL DISTRICT KEEPS GROWING